Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

 }
 ```

-### Step 4: Create a NodeJS function that returns true or false as text as required by the Reasoning component
+### Step 4: Create a NodeJS function that returns true or false as text as required by the Rules component

-Add the following function that is needed for a couple reasons: 1) The Reasoning component requires that the condition return a string 'true' or 'false', but Cloud Functions require actions return JSON objects.
+Add the following function that is needed for a couple reasons: 1) The Rules component requires that the condition return a string 'true' or 'false', but Cloud Functions require actions return JSON objects.
 This function is needed to satisfy both requirements.

 ```javascript
 function returnContent(value) {